vvvgaming/BACK-FROM-EARTH/README.md

 ####Life can be much broader.

+####As soon as you stop wanting something, you get it.

 ####I’ve always liked you a lot.
 That’s too bad.

 ####May your reign Continue for a thousand, eight thousand generations, Until the pebbles grow into boulders Lush with moss.

 ####How can a man die better than facing fearful odds, For the ashes of his fathers and the temples of his Gods.

-####Just because we were competing with somebody doesn't mean: we have to be rude.
+####Just because we were competing with somebody doesn't mean we have to be rude.

-####As soon as you stop wanting something, you get it.
+####As ever, they look to seduce and captivate and intoxicate us, to draw us in, draw us close, never let us go.